madatoo/juiceme-ms4/README.md

 To see the problems fast  and have a chance to react I turned on the Problems tab in VSCode.

+The most harder part in this project for me was creating and handle the webhooks.
+I had few errors in my code which didn't allow me save the default addres for authhenticated users.
+To solve this issue I compared my code with BA project  and advices included in instuction which I find in CI Slac 'Stripe webhook errors with Gitpod', and fixed all errors which I had in my project.
+Unfortunatley I still wasn't able to display the default address in my User Account.
+Again I readed the Stripe docs and Stak Overflow posts related to this issue, and realise that, I should install the https://ngrok.com/ which allows Stripe connect with local workspace. (but that wasn't solution mentioned in BA, and I was scare I can broke my code at the end).
+To figure out how to fix that issue I was looking CI Slack channels related to my erros (this time 401 which means Access Denied) and I finally discovered that, I need share my workspace to test the webhook :).

+The second huge challenge for me was improving the UI for superuser (which should be able to see the thumbnails image of product which he/she is adding).
+I still didn's solve that issue.
+That will be done as a further implementation, because after few days I still dot have a good solution for that.
+I asked my much advanced friend and he say it is because the template for custom_clearable_file_input.html are in global templates folder.
+But, in my opinion it is't the issue because this file is placed in the same directory like the add/edit/delete product html files - which was working fine before I added the custom_widget_templates folder.
+From that reasone I probably remove the custom_widget_folder and return to previous version, which will be less comfortable for superuser, but meet CRUD criteria.

 ### Functionality
 #### Admin stories